QuentinRa/blog.quentinra.dev/info/cpp/index.md

 We can **overload** (`surcharger`) a function, meaning that we can write functions with the same name but ...

 * **Taking into account that**
-  * The return type do not matter
+  * The return type does not matter
   * The names of the arguments do no matters
 * **You can create functions with the same name**
   * with more/fewer arguments